365 matches in 365 days, each from that specific date on the calendar? Challenge accepted. Welcome to 365 Wrestling.

 You can watch this match on YouTube, and I also have embedded it below:

-Certain stories just work in wrestling, and they’ve been told countless times through the years.
-This is one of them, with the gutsy underdog babyface (Kim) going against the unstoppable juggernaut heel (Kong).
-Kong is in her element in this match, battering Kim and throwing her around.
-An early exchange on the ringside floor helps set the tone, with Kong menacing Mike Tenay and Don West and teasing an Awesome Bomb through the commentary table.
-Meanwhile, Kim does a great job helping to make Kong look like a monster.
-She takes a spinning backfist while seated on the top turnbuckle, taking a spill that looks even nastier when one leg gets hooked, leaving her dangling above the floor.
+Certain stories just work in wrestling, to the point they’ve been told countless times.
+This is one of them, with the gutsy undersized fan favorite (Kim) going against the unstoppable juggernaut villain (Kong).
+Kong is in her element in this match, battering Kim, tossing her around, manhandling referees and menacing Mike Tenay and Don West at the commentary table.
+Meanwhile, Kim makes Kong look like a monster.
+Kim takes a spinning backfist while seated on the top turnbuckle, taking a spill that looks even nastier when one leg gets hooked, leaving her dangling above the floor.

-–Speaking of nonsense, after meeting in a title match with a stipulation, these two wrestled AGAIN on the subsequent episode of TV, where Kong won the title after interference from her new manager.
+After all this, these two wrestled yet again on the subsequent episode of TV, where Kong won the title after interference from her new manager.
 Why not do that here, especially since Tenay explicitly mentions “an associate” of Kong’s being in attendance for the pay-per-view?
 Beats me.
+This type of nonsense booking was common in TNA.

 Final Rating: 5.9

 This rivalry between Kong and Kim helped establish the new Knockouts division, and this is the best match from their feud that I have seen.
-It’s a solid, satisfying watch in the “three star” range.
+It’s a solid, satisfying match to watch.

 Got a match you’d like me to watch as part of this 365 Wrestling project?
 Agree or disagree with my take on this match?
 Let me know by using the contact form on this site, or reach me on Twitter.